telerik/xaml-docs/visual-studio-extensions/vs-extensions-project-latest-version-acquirer.md

 {% if site.site_name == 'Silverlight' %}![extensions acquirertool sl 2](images/extensions_acquirertool_sl_2.png){% endif %}{% if site.site_name == 'WPF' %}![extensions acquirertool wpf 2](images/extensions_acquirertool_wpf_2.png){% endif %}

-You can check the additional information about the release by clicking the __Release Notes__ link.
-This will start a browser, navigated to a page with the release notes related to the specific version.
+{% if site.site_name == 'Silverlight' %}You can check the additional information about the release by clicking the __Release Notes__ link.
+This will start a browser, navigated to a page with the release notes related to the specific version.{% endif %}

 You can use the __Save my password__ checkbox to save having to enter your Telerik credentials multiple times.
 The persistance is done in a secure manner and credentials are saved in a per-user context.
 This way other users on the machine that do not have access to your user data from downloading through your account.